What is PhD: Full Form, Course Duration, Admission 2025, Colleges, Syllabus, Salary & Scope

 Carrying out research is not an easy task at all.
 A lot of determination, focus, passion, and patience is needed at your end to successfully get through it.

-If you wish to opt for the PhD in CSE course, you should have a master's degree in Computer Science Engineering or a related discipline, with at least 55 to 60% marks.
-Further, you must appear for and clear relevant PhD in CSE entrance exams conducted at the national/state/university levels every year for admission to PhD courses in various specializations including Computer Science Engg.
-Some universities also take an interview round after the entrance results.
+If you wish to opt for the PhD in CSE course you should have a master's degree in Computer Science Engineering or a related discipline with at least 55 to 60% marks.
+Also, you must appear for and clear relevant PhD in CSE entrance exams conducted every year.
+Some colleges also take GD/PI after the entrance results.

-In addition, you should always visit the official websites of the universities you're targeting to crosscheck if they have any other specific eligibility requirements.
+Plus, you should always go to the official websites of the universities you're targeting to check their specific criteria.

 The benefits and drawbacks of doing PhD in Medicine are as follows: